pychuang/ll-api/doc/source/api-participant.rst

 .. note:: Please be nice to our API and don't flood it with multiple cores
 	constantly sending multiple requests.
 We will place a decent machine behind the API, but we might not be able to match yours.
+	To enforce this a little bit, we have rate limited the API to 300 calls per minute or 10 calls per second, whichever hits first.
+Please do let us know if this is causing you any problems.

 Query
 -----